-I would like to introduce you to Manchester-Farms and our ancestors.
-I am Margie Manchester, the 5th Great Granddaughter of Isaac and Phebe Manchester , my husband Joe Pagliarulo and my sons Dante & Marcus are the 6th Great Grandsons of Isaac and Phebe.
-The founders of this farm.
+I would like to introduce you to Manchester-Farms and my ancestors.
+I am Dante, the 6th Great Grandson of Isaac and Phebe Manchester, The founders of this farm.

-It has been 200 + years since our Great Grandparents moved with their first 5 out of 12 children from Newport, Rhode Island to this farm.
+It has been 220 + years since my Great Grandparents moved with their first 5 out of 12 children from Newport, Rhode Island to this farm.
 Isaac and Phebe bought this tract of land from Captain Samuel Teter in 1797.

 Isaac began building a three story brick colonial home about 1810 and completed it in 1815.
 It was patterned after the finest homes in Newport, Rhode Island.
 All the bricks were made of clay, dug and baked on this farm.
 The timber was cut and cured here too.
 The home is complete with kitchen in the basement to a widow’s walk on the roof.